bemebox/montly-team-homework-calendar/README.md

 ```

 ### Test
-Run the program with python main.py.
+Run the program with python main.py and the output must be an excel file like this:

 ## Authors